waikato-datamining/docker-for-data-scientists/docs/index.md

 This is by no means supposed to be an exhaustive introduction to docker (docker can do a lot more!), but merely for getting you started on your journey.

+**Disclaimer:** This introduction was written using a Linux host system.
+If you are using Mac OSX or WSL under Windows, your mileage may vary...

 ![Docker](img/docker-logo.png)